Why 0-0 Is the Most Important Championship Stat in 2017/2018

 While that may not seem so remarkable at first glance, it is worth noting that only 34 games in the entire 2016/17 season ended up finishing 0-0.
 So, with 216 games remaining in the Championship this year, the teams are well on course to almost double last season’s total number of stalemates.

 How this can be applied to football betting:

 Taking note of these trend changes is important for betting.
 The average odds for an EFL Championship match to finish 0-0 normally come in around 8/1, although this can fluctuate depending on which teams are involved.
 In short, there has been potentially a healthy profit made by punters backing that scoreline in the Championship this season compared to last.

 Certain teams, of course, have a greater propensity towards 0-0 draws than others.
 This season Millwall have had five 0-0 draws from their 28 games so far.
 That represents around 18% of all games played by Millwall.
 Compare that to, say, Nottingham Forest, who have only drawn one of their 28 games (4%) so far this season.

 Punters should combine research with promotions:

 The point to be made here is that the use of detailed statistics, while not guaranteeing a fool-proof way to predict any result in a football game, can lead to a clearer picture for a punter.
-Indeed, the savviest punters complement their statistical research with the use of promos, so click the link to view the latest
+Indeed, the savviest punters complement their statistical research with the use of promos.

 These trends are always worth following, even if it is to see whether it is something of a statistical anomaly in a single season or something that demonstrates a cultural shift in the way football is played in a particular league or country.
 For example, Italy’s Serie A used to be famed for its low-scoring, catenaccio football which yielded plenty of 0-0 scorelines, but now is counted among the highest scoring leagues in Europe.